sgmurphy/wordpress-plugins/newsletter/readme.txt

 * Fixed error text field on subscription panel not displaying when customized
 * Security fix on minimal form shortcode
 * Removed the "before" and "after" attributes of the main shortcode

-= 7.8.9 =

-* Added default subject when it is missing
-* Added check on regeneration for missing subject
-* Text block editor now uses the block background
-* Added sub-menu to the subscriber edit page

-= 7.8.8 =

-* Fixed dismiss button no reloading the page correctly
-* Restored error messages when adding as new an extiting email
-* Added constant to define a delay between emails

-= 7.8.7 =

-* Fixed the dashboard layout (side effect of links not clickable)

-= 7.8.6 =

-* Restored the welcome wizard on new installations
-* Revisited the main settings page
-* Fixed preset deletion
-* Added check on controls for fatal errors on some installations (apparently using the plugin in the wrong way)
-* Fixed errors with PHP 8 on profile page

-= 7.8.5 =

-* Added new options to the "hero" block (alignement, color schema)
-* Change the font scaling on blocks to scale only when the size is set to "default"
-* Restored public access to $instance in Newsletter class since someone is (wrongly) using it
-* Added post order patch by B. K.
-* Fixed debug notice
-* Fix on style.css
-* Fixed captcha
-* Fixed warning on newsletter online with with {title} tag
-* Fixed custom fields not showing on profile page

-= 7.8.4 =

-* Fixed sanitization method used by the API
-* Fixed missing cleanup functions used after massive deletions
-* Fixed sending of text messages for activation and welcome emails
-* Fixed warnings with wp-cli ()
-* Fixed error with the old "default" legacy theme
-* Fixed automatic subject from posts block

-= 7.8.3 =

-* Fixed debug notices
-* Fixed missing form on dedicated page
-* Fixed notices on main settings (in debug mode)

-= 7.8.2 =

-* Fixed migration of custom HTML forms

-= 7.8.1 =

-* Fixed menu order
-* Fixed gender field sanitization
-* Fixed submit button style on subscription form created with shortcodes
-* Fixed privacy label not aligned with the checkbox
-* Fixed errors on legacy themes
-* Fixed the export respoding with "0"

-= 7.8.0 =

-* Removed the unsed feed by mail references
-* Fixed CSS for profile page form
-* Improved configuration of the standard subscription form
-* Added configuration for the profile page form
-* Relativized font size and spaces on forms
-* New admin organization with sub-menus
-* New translation management (both for single language and multilanguage blogs)
-* Removed the legacy SMTP
-* Removed the PHPMailer instantiator
-* Removed deprecated and unused code
-* Added option to use the pre-translated texts (default on new installations)